akankshaa0209/Medium_Anallyser/README.md

 # Medium_Anallyser
 This is a Ollama and langchain based project that retrieves, processes, and summarizes Medium articles, providing users with concise insights through automated content analysis and NLP models
+The tool leverages advanced natural language processing (NLP) models to parse and summarize large amounts of web content, making it easier for users to grasp essential takeaways from various articles.
+With an intuitive and customizable setup, users can quickly load, process, and query content from Medium using URL-based input, making this project ideal for research, content aggregation, or daily reading optimization.